Faber Birren Color Award

 In 1934 he established his own company and worked as an industrial color consultant, advising clients on the psychological effects of color on safety, employee morale, productivity and sales.
 His recommendations included changing wall and interior colors to reduce visual fatigue, and using bright colors on machinery to reduce accidents.
 DuPont, Monsanto, and General Electric were among his clients as well as the military.

 The Faber Birren Color Award Exhibit pulls in artists internationally and is held for 6+ weeks annually.
 40 artists are selected by the juror and their work is displayed at the Townhouse Gallery and online.
-Cash awards are funded by his family and family and friends to honor Diane Etienne Faxon, who helped create the exhibit.
-Accepted artists will be listed here the week of September 30, 2023.
+Cash awards, including $1000 first prize funded by his family, are awarded.
+Accepted artists will be listed here the week of October 14, 2025.
+Faber Entry Form

 Juror